-My main research interest is Visual Analytics (some examples), which combines interactive visualisation techniques with analytical reasoning methods (such as machine learning and sense making) to understand large and complex data.
-I am applying it to Social Media (such as Twitter) and Data Provenance (to address data quality and uncertainty issues).
+My main research interest is Data Science, particularly combines interactive visualisation with analytical methods (such as machine learning and natural language processing) to understand large and complex data.
+This is known as Visual Analytics and effective for Big Data such as social media (some examples).
 I received a few awards and funding for my work.

 Before joining Middlesex University, I worked in a few fields that closely related to Visual Analytics, including Graph/Network Visualisation and Bioinformatics.
 I also had the opportunity to work on the development of a few large systems.

-From 2009-2010, I worked as a bioinformatics specialist at the Australian Phenomics Facility, which is part of the John Curtin School of Medical Research at the Australian National University in Canberra, Australia.
-The Australian Phenomics Facility is part of the Australian Phenomics Network, which consists of the major biomedical research centres in Australia.
-A large part of my work is on the Phenomics Ontology Driven Database project, and the rest of the time is for the next-generation sequencing data management project at the John Curtin school.
+From 2009-2010, I worked as a bioinformatics specialist at the John Curtin School of Medical Research at the Australian National University in Canberra, Australia.
+A large part of my work is on the Phenomics Ontology Driven Database, and the rest of the time is for the next-generation sequencing data management.

-From 2008-2009, I worked as a senior research scientist at CSIRO Tasmanian ICT Centre in Hobart, Australia.
+From 2008-2009, I worked as a senior research scientist at CSIRO ICT Centre in Hobart, Australia.
 I mainly involved in the Preventative Health Flagship for early detection and treatment of colorectal cancer and Alzheimer disease.
-The project is an Australian National Initiatives with a total funding of A$100 million (~US$100 million or £67 million).
+The project is an Australian National Initiatives with a total funding of A$100 million (about US$100 million or £67 million).

-From 2004-2008, I worked as a researcher at NICTA ltd. (National Information and Communication Technology Australia), which is a CRC Centre of Excellence distributed in most major cities in Australia.
-I worked in the Sydney lab on the project for visualizing and analysis of large and complex network, Australia from 2004.
-I help developed a visualisation package GEOMI, which is now open source and under ongoing development.
-During this period, I am also an Honorary Associate of School of Information Technologies at University of Sydney, and a member of the ARC Research Network in Enterprise Information Infrastructure (EII).
+From 2004-2008, I worked as a researcher at NICTA (National ICT Australia), which is a Centre of Excellence located in most major cities in Australia.
+I help developed a software package GEOMI (open source) for the visualisation and analysis of large and complex networks.
+During this period, I am also an Honorary Associate of University of Sydney.

-Before joining NICTA, I got my PhD in 2004 from the Data and Knowledge Engineering group of the School of Information Technology and Electrical Engineering at the University of Queensland.
-Before that, I graduated from the Shanghai Jiao Tong University in 1999 with two bachelor degrees: one in computer science , the other in business.
+Before joining NICTA, I received my PhD in Computer Science in 2004 from the University of Queensland.
+Before that, I graduated from the Shanghai Jiao Tong University in 1999 with two bachelor degrees: one in Computer Science , the other in Business.